The Linux Advantage

-The debate over operating system (OS) security is both complicated and typically takes on a certain intensity depending on your perspective.
-Regardless of your position, there are several key factors that improve the security of Linux:
+The debate over operating system (OS) security is both complicated and typically takes on a certain intensity, depending on your perspective.
+Regardless of your position, there are several key factors that in our opinion improve the security of Linux.

 As previously mentioned, it is open-source software, meaning its source code is openly shared so users can inspect, modify, and enhance the program as they wish.
 This differs from an OS such as Windows, which is proprietary or closed-source software, meaning users don’t have access to the source code and, therefore, can’t modify it.